ligature-lang/ligature/README.md

 - **Strong correctness guarantees** - Total functions with comprehensive error reporting
 - **Professional-grade IDE integration** - Complete LSP symbol finding and development tools
 - **Advanced type-level computation** - Type-level programming with dependent types and subtyping

-## Language Philosophy

-Ligature is designed to be:

-- **Correct over fast** - Prioritizes correctness and good error messages over performance
-- **Accessible to average engineers** - Avoids the complexity of Haskell while maintaining power
-- **Configuration-native** - Built specifically for configuration management, not general-purpose programming
-- **Verification-ready** - Foundation for formal verification and property-based testing
-- **Developer-friendly** - Professional-grade IDE integration and development tools

 ## What Ligature Will NOT Do